BrowserWindow

 Instance Methods

-Objects created with new BrowserWindow
+Objects created with new BrowserWindow have the following instance methods:

 Note: Some methods are only available on specific operating systems and are labeled as such.